-Small and medium-sized publishers don’t invest in audience segmentation, mostly because they don’t understand how audience segmentation can benefit them.
-Let’s change that.
+Small and medium-sized publishers don’t invest in audience segmentation, mostly because they don’t understand how it can benefit them.

 What is Audience Segmentation?

-Audience segmentation is a process of dividing the audience into segments based on predefined criteria such as behavior, geographical location, historical data, product usage and other parameters.
-In the ad industry, audience segmentation is used for ad targeting.
+Audience segmentation is a process of dividing the audience into segments based on predefined criteria such as behavior, geographical location, historical data, product usage, and other parameters.
+In the ad tech industry, audience segmentation is used for ad targeting.

 The data collected by cookies is stored using data management platforms.
 Most DMPs sync directly with the advertisers’ DSP, so that data can be exchanged without compromising safety.